coderFlameyosFlow/FlameWare/README.md

 And we really want to.

 ### Terrible readability internally, Right?
-Actually, that is certainly wrong, and it's quite the opposite, FlameWare tries to take advantage of Java and otherto not only improve performance, but to even improve readability in some cases, we use constant-lookups instead of linear-lookups using ConcurrentHashMaps!
+Actually, that is certainly wrong, and it's quite the opposite, FlameWare tries to take advantage of Java and other stuff to not only improve performance, but to even improve readability in some cases, we use constant-lookups instead of linear-lookups using ConcurrentHashMaps!

 FlameWare is very based on caches and computing and lambdas, making it better maintainable for even better code in the future!